UBayouski/RaspberryPiPowerButton/README.md

 You can buy a module to support this functionality around $20 or simply build yours and get some fun and valuable experience.

-Extremely simple coding to build LED power button.
+Extremely simple coding to build LED power button for Raspberry Pi.